 Information about OCC's Training Classes

-Training Classes will begin January 7, 2013.
-OCC is offering seven sessions in 2013.
+Training Classes will begin January 4, 2016.
+The Obedience Club of Chattanooga is offering seven sessions in 2016.
+Classes meet 1 day per week for 6 weeks.
 Class size is limited to no less than 3 and no more than 6 students.
 Additional classes will be added, if needed, to accommodate our students.
 Each session consists of a variety of classes.
-The cost of obedience classes is $75.00 per student/dog team.
-Agility Classes are limited to 6 students per class.
-The fee is $85.00.
+The cost of classes is as follows:

 What class should I take?

 For help deciding what class you and your dog should be in, take a look at our class descriptions and at the diagram of the progression of our training classes.

 We do offer a $10 discount on consecutive classes taken with the same dog!

 - Session 3, April 11

 YOU MUST GIVE OCC A COPY OF YOUR DOG'S CURRENT SHOT RECORDS.
 YOU CAN MAIL THEM TO: Susan Millican, OCC Training Director, 1622 Back Vally Rd., Trenton, GA 30752.
 OR, YOU CAN EMAIL THEM TO: Susan Millican.

 - This class is for puppies 8 weeks to 1 year.
 This class is aimed at building a bond between you and your puppy; laying a foundation for a confident and well-mannered dog; socializing your puppy to other people, places and dogs; introducing basic obedience commands; and solving problems.

 - *AKC S.T.A.R.
 Puppy